AliChoukatli/CyberShield-Enterprise/03_AzureAD_Sync_&_Endpoint_Security/README.md

 3. Redirect devices to a new OU if necessary.

 4. Configure the following settings:

-- Network Access:
+A. Network Access:
-  Set to Enabled for allowing domain-joined devices to register with Azure AD.
+- Set to Enabled for allowing domain-joined devices to register with Azure AD.
+-

--Device Registration:
+B. Device Registration:
-  Enable automatic registration of domain-joined devices with Azure AD.
+- Enable automatic registration of domain-joined devices with Azure AD.

-8. Apply the GPO and force an update on client devices:
+5. Apply the GPO and force an update on client devices:
 ```bash
 gpupdate /force
 ```
-9. Validate the device registration with the following command:
+6. Validate the device registration with the following command:
 ```bash
 dsregcmd /status
 ```